Join our newsletter

 MG

 Glissant talks about travel and to discard.
 There’s so many different references, but the Cartesian space has to be broken in order to decolonize art history.
-So the the time-space grid is the issue.
+The time-space grid is the issue.
 Peter’s work works off other principles like the unconscious memory, materiality and ephemerality, shadow not light, in praise of shadows.
-So all of these other tools in his building undermine the notion of a Cartesian order of the world.
-I mean, unconscious just is one way to look at it, I’m not even sure that’s the right way.
-I thought that he had the ability, especially if you’re staring at the La Brea Tar Pits, so you’re staring into the darkness of...
+All of these other tools in his building practice undermine the notion of a Cartesian order of the world.
+I mean, unconsciousness is just one way to look at it, I’m not even sure that’s the right way.
+I knew he had the ability, especially when you’re staring at the La Brea Tar Pits.
+You’re kind of staring into the darkness of...

 EO